mattwaler/11ty-tailwind/README.md

 # PLEASE READ - TRY THE [TEA STACK](https://github.com/mattwaler/tea-stack) INSTEAD

-This repo was created a while ago, before AlpineJS existed and Svelte was the simplest frontend JS framework.
+This repo was created a while ago, before Alpine.js existed and Svelte was the simplest frontend JS framework.

-However, AlpineJS is a much better fit for 11ty.
-Being able to sprinkle dynamic JS into your NJK files is way better than instantiating Svelte instances and doubling/tripling the amount of template files and languages.
+However, Alpine is a much better fit for Eleventy projects.
+Being able to sprinkle reactivity into your templates is much better than having to instantiate Svelte instances in your templates.
+Also, by using Alpine, all your content is statically generated and indexable, whereas Svelte will need to render on the client side.

-I created a new project, the [tea stack](https://github.com/mattwaler/tea-stack) (TailwindCSS, 11ty, and AlpineJS), which I believe is a much better project overall.
+I created a new project, the [tea stack](https://github.com/mattwaler/tea-stack) (Tailwind, Eleventy, and Alpine), which I believe is a much better project overall.

 I will not be updating this project going forward.
 Thanks for checking this out, and be sure to check out the other repo as well!

-## Getting Started

-- `npm i` to grab dependencies
-- `npm run dev` to fire up dev server
-- `npm run build` to build static site

-## Templating

-### 11ty

-This project uses [11ty](https://www.11ty.dev/docs/) for templating and static generation.
-All templating takes place inside the `src` directory.

-Refer to the [11ty docs](https://www.11ty.dev/docs/) for more information on how to customize 11ty to your liking, it is an incredibly powerful tool!

-### Assets

-All static assets, like images and fonts, should be placed in `public`, as it is copied as-is into the `dist` directory.

-## Scripting

-This project uses a combination of tools to make developing dynamic data-driven scripting simple and pleasant.

-### Rollup

-For bundling, this project uses [Rollup](https://rollupjs.org/guide/en/).
-This is a fantastic bundler that makes complex bundling simple and highly configurable.
-See `rollup.config.js` to see what is going on under the hood.

-### Svelte

-For complex functionality that doesn't require SEO, such as pulling data from an API client side or sending post requests, this project utilitizes [Svelte](https://svelte.dev).
-Svelte is an exceptional JS framework that makes reactivity simple and predictable.

-**Note:** See `src/index.njk` and `src/_bundle/scripts/svelte.js` to see how Svelte can be initialized on pages.

-## Styling

-This project uses [TailwindCSS](https://tailwindcss.com/) for styling.
-This allows us to generate a giant list of utility classes that can be shared across differing templating languages and frameworks.
-The configuration file is located at `tailwind.config.js`, and all imports are located in `src/_bundle/styles`.

-### Tailwind

-I am using the default configuration for ease-of-use, and so that people can use great tools like Tailwind UI to quickly bootstrap a site!

-## Knock Yourself Out!

-Thank you for taking the time to check out this repo and read through the docs.
-I hope this tool is useful and pleasant to work with.
-Have a great day!